causecode/static-content/README.md

 Install all node module dependencies and use `grunt serve` to start a server and open http://localhost:8000/docs in your Browser.

+To generate Javascript documentation use `grunt ngdocs` command.

 ## Architecture Overview